Slow Cooker Jalapeño Popper Dip

 Instructions

-- Add cream cheese, preserves, chopped peppers and shredded cheese to slow cooker
+- Add cream cheese, preserves, chopped peppers, and shredded cheese to slow cooker

-- Cover and cook on high for 2-3 hours or low for 4-6, stirring occasionally
+- Cover and cook on high for 2-3 hours or low for 4-6 hours, stirring occasionally

 Notes